MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/storport/ns-storport-_scsi_request_block.md

 Points to the Srb extension.
 A miniport driver must not use this member if it set <b>SrbExtensionSize</b> to zero in the SCSI_HW_INITIALIZATION_DATA.
 The memory at <b>SrbExtension</b> is not initialized by the OS-specific port driver, and the miniport driver-determined data can be accessed directly by the HBA.
 The corresponding physical address can be obtained by calling <a href="https://msdn.microsoft.com/library/windows/hardware/ff564636">ScsiPortGetPhysicalAddress</a> with the <b>SrbExtension</b> pointer.

+### -field InternalStatus

+Used by the SCSI Port driver, instead of <b>SrbStatus</b>, to report the status of the completed request whenever the request cannot be delivered to the miniport driver.
+In such cases, <b>SrbStatus</b> is set to SRB_STATUS_INTERNAL_ERROR.
+This member is used exclusively for communication between the SCSI Port and the class driver and should not be used by miniport drivers.

+### -field QueueSortKey

+Specifies the offset from the start of the media or zero, depending on the type of the target device.

+### -field LinkTimeoutValue

+#### offset 2c

+####

 ### -field Reserved

 Reserved.